MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P3-Bunny-Physics/content.md

 ![Modify Z Position](../Tutorial-Images/xcode_zorder_modify.png)

 > [action]
 > Keep it logical, imagine you are painting a scene, work from the back to the front.
-Set the **background** to `-1` then let's ensure the crystals and ground are on top of the background by setting them to `0` and then put our bunny on top of everything with a value of `2`.
+Set the z position of the crystals and ground to `0`.
+Set the clouds to z position `1`.
+Last put our bunny on top of everything with a value of `2`.

 Run the project again and it should look perfect now.